-- The Council is asked to approve the above treasury indicator and limits. - 13.6 The Council will continue to use the uncompounded 3 month LIBID rate as a benchmark for its investment returns. - 13.7 At the end of the financial year, the Council will report on its investment activity as part of its Annual Treasury Outturn Report.
+13.5 The Council is asked to approved the above treasury indicator and limits

+- 13.6 The Coucil will continue to use the uncompounded 3 month LIBID rate as a benchmark for its investment returns. - 13.7 At the end of the financial year, the Council will report on its investment activity as part of its Annual Treasury Outturn Report.

-Note 1 - Economic Backdrop
+Note1 - Economic Backdrop